top of page

 Search

 Increasing isolation, loneliness, disconnection and disorientation are symptoms within our society.
-I see it in myself.
-And I see it in my work and in the struggles often shared by my clients.
+I see it in myself and I see it in my work and in the struggles often shared by my clients.
 The reasons for this are manifold.
 One of the reasons is something we do very often nowadays: we unplug from the world around us.

 While I rarely remember a social life without access to smart technology, such as smartphones, laptops, tablets and iPads, I still feel disoriented by their vast presence.
 In public spaces, on buses, on tubes, in parks, even in restaurants, cafes and at home, we often miss opportunities to connect and really be with each other.
 Just a few days ago, I was sitting on a train, in close proximity to all these colourful people with their colourful life stories, sharing this unique journey together.
 Now, what could have been an intimate and connecting experience actually felt more isolating than sitting on an empty train.
 It looked like we were all together, but in reality we were alone together.
 We were all sitting alone, avoiding each other, plugged into our own world, focused on our music or podcasts, staring at our little screen in front of us.

-I was wondering while sitting there, why is it so comforting to disappear into solitude by listening to music and looking out the window instead of making contact with the person next to me, in front of me, behind me.
+I was wondering while sitting there, why is it so comforting to disappear into solitude; looking out the window instead of making contact with the person next to me, in front of me, behind me.
 Why do we do that?
 Why do we unplug so regularly from the social world around us by plugging into the little device in our pocket?
 Why does it make more sense to us to talk through a tiny chat window with people who are not even online nor thinking of us in that very moment, instead of connecting with people who are right next to us in the same space and moment?
 What is it that feels so intimidating about reaching out and initiating a conversation, a connection, a shared experience?

 As citizens of the world, we are automatically part of a larger community.
 We automatically belong.
 And not only that.
 As citizens of a country, a city, a town, a village, a neighborhood, a shared house, a friendship circle, we automatically belong to an even more specific, smaller community.
-It is right there.
+It is right here.
 Yet, all too often, we don't see it or are afraid to see it because of many small and large fears of not fitting in.
 That's a shame because that then means that we are all just waiting for each other to reach out and initiate connection and belonging.
 Even if you have mastered independence and feel very comfortable on your own, you still need us and we still need you.
-Even if you don't say it.
-Even if we don't say it.
-We need each other.

-8 views0 comments
+15 views0 comments

 SIGN UP FOR THE